Llanthony Priory: Description by Giraldus Cambrensis

+A work titled The History of Llanthony Priory was later issued anonymously, possibly written by Giraldus.

 Dissolution

 Following Owain Glyndŵr's rebellion in the early 15th century, the Priory seems to have been barely functioning.
-In 1481, it was formally merged with its daughter cell in Gloucester and, after 1538, both houses were suppressed by Henry VIII's dissolution of the monasteries.
+In 1481, it was formally merged with its daughter cell in Gloucester, but after 1538, both houses were suppressed in Henry VIII's dissolution of the monasteries.